 By 1949, Jefferson Medical College included advanced degrees in anatomy, bacteriology, immunology, etc. in its curriculum.
-The formation of the School of Allied Health Sciences in 1967 began a move toward the integration of other health professions into the Jefferson curriculum.
-Now known as the Jefferson School of Health Professions (JSHP), it is comprised of six health professions programs – Bioscience Technologies, Couple & Family Therapy, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Radiologic Sciences – and the Professional & Continuing Studies department, which offers general education courses, including associate and bachelor degree programs.
+The formation of the College of Allied Health Sciences in 1967 began a move toward the integration of other health professions into the Jefferson curriculum.
+Now known as the Jefferson College of Health Professions (JCHP), it is comprised of six health professions programs – Bioscience Technologies, Couple & Family Therapy, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Radiologic Sciences – and the Professional & Continuing Studies department, which offers general education courses, including associate and bachelor degree programs.
 JSHP students earn degrees ranging from Bachelor of Science through clinical doctorate.

-The Jefferson School of Pharmacy was founded in 2008.
+The Jefferson College of Pharmacy was founded in 2008.
 It has an innovative curriculum that effectively advances health through teaching, research and service.
 Its Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmaceutical Education.

 Today, we are the largest free-standing health sciences university in Philadelphia.
 Thomas Jefferson University, along with its clinical partner, Jefferson University Hospitals treats more than 46,000 inpatients and 1,000,000 outpatients every year.